micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/memo_prof/index.md

 * The topic size (in the form of an array of bytes of variable size)
 * The number of ROS entities (pub/sub and service/client)
 * The communication stream type used (Reliable vs Best-Effort)
-* The transport protocol (UDP and serial)

 In the first setup, we analyse the total memory consumption of applications that publish or subscribe to topics of variable size while sweeping through the number of entities (publishers and subscribers) and employ UDP transport.
 We do so for the two different QoS types, Reliable and Best-Effort.

 In the second setup, we report on how the total memory is distributed between static, stack and dynamic.

-In the third setup, we change the transport from UDP to serial, and repeat the calculation for an individual subscription only and for a fixed message size.

-The fourth set of measurements was taken for one subscription only, for a fixed message size and varying the history cache of the RMW layer from 1 to 20 units.
+The third set of measurements was taken for one subscription only, for a fixed message size and varying the history cache of the RMW layer from 1 to 20 units.

-In the fifth set of measurements we measure the footprint of applications of requesters/repliers that act according to a client/service pattern.
+In the fourth set of measurements we measure the footprint of applications of requesters/repliers that act according to a client/service pattern.

 ### Results